 – Vanilla paste

-Knead the white dough for a few minutes and leave it to rest on the floured worktop.
+Knead the white dough for a 6-7 minutes in the stand mixer.
+Leave it to rest on the floured worktop.
 Put the remaining dough in the bowl for mixing.
-Add the cocoa and Rum flavour to the black dough and knead it for 6 minutes.
+Add the cocoa and Rum flavour and knead it for 6 minutes.
 Place the dough near the white one.
 Cover them with a tea towel and leave it to prove for an hour.
 The dough is ready when it’s doubled in size.

 I hope you’ve enjoyed this recipe.